varunkumardev/amitmerchant1990.github.io/_posts/2020-01-20-unless-if-blade-directive-laravel.md

 ```

 As you can see, here in this case, we're using an empty `if` condition which is quite an overkill.

+{:.you-may-like}
+> You may also like: [Create your own custom Blade directive in Laravel](/create-your-own-blade-directive-laravel/)

 ## The `unless` condition